guerindylan555-boop/MVPvintedboost/README.md

 ### Features
 - Upload clothing image (tap or drag‑and‑drop)
+- Garment type selector (auto/top/bottom/full): 3 buttons directly under the upload box.
+If set, overrides detection; if not set, the backend auto‑detects the garment type once and caches it.
 - Options panel:
   - gender: woman/man
   - environment: studio/street/bed/beach/indoor (when Studio defaults exist, shows their names instead)